LABRADOR RETRIEVER BREEDER ONTARIO - OUR PROGRAM

 Backyard Breeders do not test.

-2. Labrador Retriever Puppies are chosen at birth from outstanding parent lineage.
-At times we will keep a few puppies and observe them as they grow and develop a mating plan for them as their strengths and weaknesses are revealed.
-Once grown we will evaluate their temperament and intelligence and choose the best one to mate with.
-This does not always result in only one breeding.
-For example, if we keep three Labrador Retriever puppies one may have some strengths we want to blend with a specific male in order to cover his weaknesses.
-These traits can be different in more than one of the females so mating female A to male A and female B to male B may be productive if both pairs have complimentary weaknesses.
+These traits can be different in more than one of the females.
+Mating female A to male A and female B to male B may be productive.
+Only if both pairs have complimentary weaknesses.
 On the other hand, mating female A to male B may produce improvements in the bloodline.
-So we are always working to mix dogs who can bring strengths to each other and help breed out any weaknesses in the bloodline.
-We have for example brought a male chocolate lab puppy in from as far away as Los Angeles California in order to introduce the required strengths into our Purebred blood line.
+So we are always working to mix dogs who can bring strengths to each other.
+Doing this breeds out any weaknesses in the bloodline.
+We have for example brought a male chocolate lab puppy in from as far away as Los Angeles California.
+This was done order to introduce the required strengths into our Purebred blood line.

-An understanding of Labrador Retriever genetics is important so that we are not only aware of the genetic diseases that affect our breed but we understand how they are expressed and inherited in the breeding pair’s offspring.
-Diseases with dominant genes for example can show up in successive generations even if only one parent carries the gene.
-Diseases that follow recessive patterns occur in homozygous dogs which means they have two abnormal genes.
-Diseases that have one normal gene and one mutated gene are termed heterozygous and dogs carrying this single copy of the mutated gene are not affected by the disease rather they are carriers of it.
-In this case a particular Labrador Retriever may have outstanding characteristics of say temperament or intelligence and as long as the dog it mates with is not a carrier, then their offspring are not affected by the disease and lead normal healthy lives.
+Those that have one normal gene and one mutated gene are termed heterozygous.
+Dogs carrying this single copy of the mutated gene are not affected by the disease.
+Rather, they are carriers of it.
+In this case a particular Labrador Retriever may have outstanding characteristics of say temperament or intelligence.
+As long as the dog it mates with is not a carrier, then their offspring are not affected by the disease.
+They lead normal healthy lives.
 Other disorders could be polygenetic or chromosomal abnormalities and could produce serious genetic defects in a Lab puppy.

 Backyard Breeders simply mate with whatever dog they have and do so without regard for improving the Purebred Labrador Retriever line or consideration for passing on of genetic traits or diseases.
 These diseases often emerge after the puppy is 6-12 months old.